pwangy/PROJECT-News-Site/README.md

 ## Approach
 After reviewing the provided "Tech to Learn" materials, I decided to build my site following the basic structure from the Code Along (Noops Clone).
 I picked a subject for my periodical and dived in!
-After reviewing the provided "Tech to Learn" materials, I decided to build my site following the basic structure from the Code Along (Noops Clone).
-I picked a subject for my periodical and dived in!

-If I had more time, I would continue tinkering and make each card flip over with the name of each cloud type like flash cards.
 If I had more time, I would change the 10 cloud type cards to have them flip over with the name of each type so they could be used like flash cards.

 ## Core Tech